Semisimplicity of the Lyapunov spectrum for irreducible cocycles: Abstract

 \section{Abstract}

-Let $G$ be a semisimple Lie group acting on a space $X$, let $\mu$ be a compactly supported measure on $G$, and let $A$ be a strongly irreducible linear cocycle over the action of $G$.
+Let $G$ be a semisimple Lie group acting on a space $X$, let $\mu$ be a symmetric compactly supported measure on $G$, and let $A$ be a strongly irreducible linear cocycle over the action of $G$.
 We then have a random walk on $X$, and let $T$ be the associated shift map.
-We show that the cocycle $A$ over the action of $T$ is conjugate to a block conformal cocycle.
+We show that, under certain assumptions, the cocycle $A$ over the action of $T$ is conjugate to a block conformal cocycle.

 This statement is used in the recent paper by Eskin-Mirzakhani on the classification of invariant measures for the $SL(2,\mathbb{R})$ action on moduli space.
 The ingredients of the proof are essentially contained in the papers of Guivarch and Raugi and also Goldsheid and Margulis.